-Parameter Description Option Supervisor Password Prevents unauthorized access to the BIOS utility.
+Parameter Description Option Supervisor Password Prevents unauthorized access to the BIOS Setup utility.
 The Present setting allows you to set a Supervisor password.
 None Present User Password Secures your system against unauthorized use.
 Once you set this password, you have to type it whenever you boot the system.
 User password is available only when a Supervisor password is set.
 The Present settings allows you to set a User password.
-None Present Password on Boot User is required to enter User password during boot up.
-Disabled Enabled

-Parameter Description Option Disk Drive Control The disk drive control features enable or disable the read/write functions of disk drives.
+None Present Disk Drive Control The disk drive control features enable or disable the read/write functions of the disk drives.
 These features can also control the diskette drive boot function to prevent loading operating systems or other programs from a certain drive while the other drives remain operational.

-Floppy Drive Sets the control level of the floppy drive Normal Write Protect All Sectors Write Protect Boot Sectors Disabled Hard Disk Drive Sets the controller of the IDE drive Normal Write Protect All Sectors Write Protect Boot Sectors Disabled
+Parameter Description Option Floppy Drive Sets the control level of the floppy drive Normal Write Protect All Sectors Write Protect Boot Sectors Disabled Hard Disk Drive Sets thecontrol level of the IDE drive Normal Write Protect All Sectors Write Protect Boot Sectors Disabled Processor Serial Number The Pentium III processor incorporates an individual serial number in each chip that can identify individual CPUs.
+When enabled, CPUs can be identified by its processor serial number.
+Disable this parameter to deactivate this feature.
+Enabled Disabled